floto/floto-example/README.md

 #A sample project to demonstrate the usage of floto

-##Configuration of am Host
+##Configuration of an Host
-First set the following parameters
+First set the following parameters:
 ```javascript
 setDomain("sample.site");